ChristianFure/christian_fure_portfolio/README.md

 ## 1. Project Overview

-**Context:** Unexpected hospital readmissions are avoidable and very inconvenient for everyone involved.
+&emsp;**Context:** Unexpected hospital readmissions are avoidable and very inconvenient for everyone involved.
 From the patient to the hospital, no one benefits from a readmission.
 If care teams had a way to identify which discharging patients are most likely to return, they would be able to distribute their limited post-discharge resources to patients who are at higher risk rather than treating every patient the exact same.

-**Problem Statement:** Can patient clinical history, available at the time of discharge, be used to reliably and accurately predict which patients are at higher risk of readmission within 30 days?
+&emsp;**Problem Statement:** Can patient clinical history, available at the time of discharge, be used to reliably and accurately predict which patients are at higher risk of readmission within 30 days?
 If so, can it be used to create an actionable, cost-justified intervention strategy?

-**Approach:** Built a fully data-engineered pipeline that ingested raw clinical data into a two-schema AWS RDS/PostgreSQL warehouse, engineered look-back windows for features, compared many baseline model performances, then ultimately trained an XGBoost classification model in AWS SageMaker that used SHAP for interpretability.
+&emsp;**Approach:** Built a fully data-engineered pipeline that ingested raw clinical data into a two-schema AWS RDS/PostgreSQL warehouse, engineered look-back windows for features, compared many baseline model performances, then ultimately trained an XGBoost classification model in AWS SageMaker that used SHAP for interpretability.
 After a significant amount of time spent on backtesting and model validation, the model was deemed ready for production.

-**Outcome:** A deployed XGBoost model using a 0.10 probability threshold, evaluated primarily on AUC-PR due to the data's class imbalance.
+&emsp;**Outcome:** A deployed XGBoost model using a 0.10 probability threshold, evaluated primarily on AUC-PR due to the data's class imbalance.
 The model will be backed by multiple Tableau dashboards and a six-point story translating model output into business impact so that decision-makers can truly understand the difference the model can help make both for hospital operations and quality of care for patients.

 ---